1762 (12th August)

 George employed architect Jeffry Wyatville to refurbish Windsor Castle.
 He also hired John Nash to rebuild Buckingham House.

-George changed his mind about the new design for Buckingham Palace and instructed John Nash to transform it into a sumptuous palace.
+George IV changed his mind about the new design for Buckingham Palace and instructed John Nash to transform it into a sumptuous palace.
 He did not live to see the completed work.

 1827 (5th January)